Amauryk45/tp_nematode_2021/README.md

 - The input_dir of the files (e.g. "data/samples_data/")
 - The suffixe of the output directories (e.g. "raw")

-### 5. Trimming the data
+### 4. Trimming the data
 We will use Trimmomatic version 0.39.
 More info at http://www.usadellab.org/cms/?page=trimmomatic

-Cleaning parameters have been chose according to the results of the quality analysis :
+Cleaning parameters have been chosen according to the results of the quality analysis :

 - Removal of adaptaters:   ILLUMINACLIP:TruSeq3-PE.fa:2:30:10
 - LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36